chrisnicola/angularjs-tutorial/slides/2-data-binding.md

 Then we can liberate your very important thoughts and add them to a list to stand for all the ages.

+A _filter filter_ would be nice while you're at it.

 >
 ```

+## Exercise 2 : Hints

+- Use ng-repeat to show lists of things
+- Add an input with ng-model to use with the filter filter.
+- Javascript arrays have a `push(object)` method
+- Bonus: make a custom filter (e.g. highlight hashtags)

 ## Excercise 2 : Lessons Learned